OpenLMIS/documents/9-ConfirmDelivery API.md

 }
 **Description**: This error will occur if any of the manadatory field tag is missing, blank tag will be considered as invalid value (not missing value).

-#### 3) *Invalid requisitionID*
+#### 3) *Invalid orderID*
 **Response**:
 {
-   "error": "Invalid requisitionID"
+   "error": "Invalid orderID"
 }

-**Description**: CommTrack stores the requisitionID which is returned in response of "submitreport" request on successful processing.This error will occur if requisitionID sent in the "updateDelivery" request is not a valid ID.
+**Description**: CommTrack stores the orderID which is conveyed as part of "Requisition status feed" and "Get requisition details" API.

 #### 4) *Invalid receivedQuantity*
 **Response**: